CJVB

 CJVB (1470 kHz) is a radio station in Vancouver, British Columbia, Canada, which broadcasts multilingual programming.
-Owned by the Fairchild Group, the station with a power of 50,000 watts, using two different directional patterns for daytime and nighttime operation.
+Owned by the Fairchild Group, the station broadcasts with a power of 50,000 watts, using two different directional patterns for daytime and nighttime operation.
 CJVB's studios and transmitter are located in Richmond.

 Operation began as a 10,000-watt station at the same transmitter site in 1972, with a power increase to 50 kW in 1979.
 The station was originally licensed to Jan van Bruchem, whose initials give CJVB its call letters.
 CJVB was the third multicultural radio station in Canada, following CHIN in Toronto and CFMB in Montreal.
 It was also the first radio station in the Vancouver area to broadcast in AM stereo.

 CJVB airs primarily Chinese (Cantonese and Mandarin) programming from Monday through Saturday.
 On Sunday, the station airs a selection of programs in other languages.

 History

 Van Bruchem ownership

 Jan van Bruchem immigrated from the Netherlands to the Toronto area in the 1960s and began working part-time at a 250-watt radio station in Barrie.
 The owner of that station needed someone to do a Dutch-language program to thank farmers that had cleared marsh land in the area.
 Van Bruchem agreed, and at the petition of the community, a Dutch-language show became a regular fixture on the station and was syndicated to others; by the late 1960s, 124 stations aired his show.

 At the end of the 1960s, van Bruchem turned his attention to starting a multicultural radio station somewhere in Canada.
 However, stations were already set up in Toronto and Montreal, and only one market looked remotely large enough to support such a station under the rules of the Canadian Radio and Television Commission (CRTC).
 His first CRTC application was rejected on the grounds that Vancouver did not have the requisite 150,000 people for such a licence to be granted.
 The main reason was a lack of statistics on new arrivals to Canada; as a result, van Bruchem hit the streets, documenting ethnic restaurants and Sikh temples.
 These figures and updated data from Statistics Canada accompanied Van Bruchem's 1971 bid for an ethnic station in Vancouver, under the corporate aegis of Great Pacific Broadcasting Ltd. Another reason given was that stations on the U.S. side of the border were airing 23 hours a week of foreign-language programming, most of it organized by Vancouver residents who could not get air time on Canadian stations.